opds-community/drafts/opds-1.2.md

 Acquisition relations describe the extent of the content referred to by an Acquisition Link or the manner in which that Resource may be acquired.
 This specification defines six Acquisition Relations, which all begin with "http://opds-spec.org/acquisition":

-- "http://opds-spec.org/acquisition": A generic relation that indicates that the complete representation of the content Resource may be retrieved.
+- `http://opds-spec.org/acquisition`: A generic relation that indicates that the complete representation of the content Resource may be retrieved.
-- "http://opds-spec.org/acquisition/open-access": Indicates that the complete representation of the Resource can be retrieved without any requirement, which includes payment and registration.
+- `http://opds-spec.org/acquisition/open-access`: Indicates that the complete representation of the Resource can be retrieved without any requirement, which includes payment and registration.
-- "http://opds-spec.org/acquisition/borrow": Indicates that the complete representation of the content Resource may be retrieved as part of a lending transaction.
+- `http://opds-spec.org/acquisition/borrow`: Indicates that the complete representation of the content Resource may be retrieved as part of a lending transaction.
-- "http://opds-spec.org/acquisition/buy": Indicates that the complete representation of the content Resource may be retrieved as part of a purchase.
+- `http://opds-spec.org/acquisition/buy`: Indicates that the complete representation of the content Resource may be retrieved as part of a purchase.
-- "http://opds-spec.org/acquisition/sample": Indicates that a subset of the content Resource may be retrieved.
+- `http://opds-spec.org/acquisition/sample` or `preview`: Indicates that a subset of the content Resource may be retrieved.
-- "http://opds-spec.org/acquisition/subscribe": Indicates that the complete representation of the content Resource may be retrieved as part of a subscription.
+- `http://opds-spec.org/acquisition/subscribe`: Indicates that the complete representation of the content Resource may be retrieved as part of a subscription.

 #### 5.2.2.
 Artwork Relations

-OPDS Catalog Entries MAY include `atom:link` elements to images that provide a visual representation of the Publication.
+OPDS Catalog Entries <em class="rfc">may</em> include `atom:link` elements to images that provide a visual representation of the Publication.
 For many Publications, these images will be the Publication's artwork.
-This specification defines two Artwork Relations, which begin with "http://opds-spec.org/image":
+This specification defines two Artwork Relations, which begin with `http://opds-spec.org/image`:

-- "http://opds-spec.org/image": a graphical Resource associated to the OPDS Catalog Entry
+- `http://opds-spec.org/image`: a graphical Resource associated to the OPDS Catalog Entry
-- "http://opds-spec.org/image/thumbnail": a reduced-size version of a graphical Resource associated to the OPS Catalog Entry Image resources related by http://opds-spec.org/image/thumbnail SHOULD be suitable for presentation at a small size.
+- `http://opds-spec.org/image/thumbnail`: a reduced-size version of a graphical Resource associated to the OPS Catalog Entry

+Image resources related by `http://opds-spec.org/image/thumbnail` <em class="rfc">should</em> be suitable for presentation at a small size.

-The `atom:link` elements with these relations SHOULD include at least one link with a type attribute of "image/gif", "image/jpeg", or "image/png" and the image Resources MUST be in GIF, JPEG, or PNG format.
+The `atom:link` elements with these relations <em class="rfc">should</em> include at least one link with a type attribute of `image/gif`, `image/jpeg`, or `image/png` and the image Resources <em class="rfc">must</em> be in GIF, JPEG, or PNG format.

-Additional `atom:link` elements MAY also include resources using a vector-based format.
+Additional `atom:link` elements <em class="rfc">may</em> also include resources using a vector-based format.

 While either image Resource is optional and may be included independently, OPDS Catalog providers are encouraged to provide both these relations and Resources whenever possible.

-Some OPDS Catalog providers MAY choose to provide http://opds-spec.org/image/thumbnail image Resources using the "data" URL scheme from [RFC2397]. scheme if they support Artwork relations.
+Some OPDS Catalog providers MAY choose to provide `http://opds-spec.org/image` thumbnail image Resources using the `data` URL scheme from [RFC2397].

 ### 5.3.
 Acquiring Publications

 The goal of OPDS Catalogs is to make Publications both discoverable and straightforward to acquire on a range of devices and platforms.
 To support that goal, this specification strives to provide a framework for describing how a Publication may be acquired while not attempting to constrain this very complex topic.
 Commonly-used acquisition scenarios may be specified in an update to this specification.

-All Acquisition Links MUST include a "type" attribute that advises clients on the media type of the representation that is expected to be returned when the value of the href attribute is dereferenced.
+All Acquisition Links MUST include a `type` attribute that advises clients on the media type of the representation that is expected to be returned when the value of the href attribute is dereferenced.
 As with Atom, the value of the type attribute MUST conform to the syntax of a MIME media type [MIMEREG].

-Publications in a format using Digital Rights Management SHOULD use a different value for the type attribute of the Acquisition Link than the same format without Digital Rights Management.
+Publications in a format using Digital Rights Management <em class="rfc">should</em> use a different value for the type attribute of the Acquisition Link than the same format without Digital Rights Management.

 OPDS Catalog clients may only support a subset of all possible Publication media types.
 These clients will need to filter both the type attribute of Acquisition Links.

 OPDS Catalogs may only provide certain Publications through an Indirect Acquisition, either through a container or a different Acquisition workflow.
-In such cases, it is up to the clients to filter these publications based on both the "opds:indirectAcquisition" and "atom:link" type attributes.
+In such cases, it is up to the clients to filter these publications based on both the `opds:indirectAcquisition` and `atom:link` type attributes.

 **Examples**